How to Mix Country Music

 Step 2: Mix the drums tight and natural

 Country drums are usually punchy but understated, serving the song rather than dominating it.
 Get a solid kick and snare balance, keep the kit sounding like a real kit (not over-triggered), and use light compression for cohesion.
 The groove should feel relaxed and supportive.
-Good gain staging keeps multi-mic drum sessions clean.
+Our guide to mixing drums covers the kick-and-snare balance, and good gain staging keeps multi-mic drum sessions clean.

 Step 3: Anchor with the bass

 Bass and kick lock the low end together.
 Decide who owns the sub frequencies and carve with EQ so they don’t clash.
 Country bass is typically warm and rounded, supporting the song without drawing attention.
-Keep the low end in mono for a solid foundation.
+Keep the low end in mono for a solid foundation, and our guide to mixing bass shows how to seat it under the kick.

 Step 4: Feature the signature instruments